icgc-dcc/dcc-docs/docs/software/development/setup.md

 Once complete, please see [general](/software/development/general.md) for general conventions used during development.

+First, ensure you have a GitHub.com account and send the username to [@btiernay](https://oicr-icgc.slack.com/messages/@btiernay/).

 ## Homebrew

 Homebrew, `brew`, is the defacto package manager for MacOs.
 Most software described here requires it.